exiang/open_hub_wiki/[Tutorial]-Creating-a-Module-|-Chapter-2.md

 ## Chapter 2
-Now, your Todo module is not doing much other than display static page content.
+Currently your Todo module is not doing much other than displaying static page content.
 Let's build a CRUD (Create-Read-Update-Delete) function with database to manage user generated todo list.

 ### Create a model